Zack-byte/Brain-Extension/Programming/Frontend/Frameworks/Angular/basics.md

 	- are like functions in other languages
 	- they return a value or set of values and can take parameters including default values
 	- SASS has functions too (but a mixin is not like a function)

+## Server Side Rendering
+- Utilizing the server side technic in order to reduce application load and improve performance on mobile/low powered devices.
+- You can prepare an application for server-side rendering by using the Angular CLI to run the Angular Universal tool,
+- @nguniversal/express-engine schematic

+## Transpile
+- the translation process that transforms one version of JavaScript to another version; for example down-leveling ES 2015 to and older ES5 version.